-10. Largest Asteroid
+11. Largest Asteroid

-9. Largest Planet
+10. Largest Planet

 Update: Science is never finished.
 Since this list was compiled, observations of an exoplanet called WASP-17b suggest that it is even bigger than TRES4.
 Despite its radius being twice that of Jupiter’s, it only has half the mass.
 This makes it even “fluffier” than TRES4.

-8. Largest Star
+9. Largest Star

-7. Largest Black Hole
+8. Largest Black Hole

 Black holes are not physically large regions of space.
 But when you include their mass, they are among the top competitors for the largest things in the universe.
 And quasar OJ287 is the largest black hole we’ve spotted.< It’s estimated to be 18 billion times the mass of our sun and is a supermassive black hole located in the center of a galaxy.
 To put that in perspective, it’s an object larger than our entire solar system.
 Just how big can a black hole get?
 According to scientists, there is no theoretical upper limit.

 Update: 11/28/2012 – Science never fails to keep impressing us with its newest discoveries.
 Researchers at the University of Texas, using the Hobby-Eberly Telescope, have discovered what they claim to be the largest supermassive black hole yet.
 The black hole, a whopping 17 billion solar masses, resides at the center of galaxy NGC 1277.
 That is so huge, it accounts for 14% of the entire galaxy’s mass.
 The event horizon is 11x the diameter of Neptune’s orbit around our sun – that’s a radius of over 300 AU.

-6. Largest Galaxy
+7. Largest Galaxy

 A super galaxy is a galaxy that has merged with many others and they sit in the middle of galaxy clusters.
-The largest that we’ve discovered so far, is arguably the IC1101 super galaxy.
+The largest that we’ve discovered so far is the IC1101 super galaxy.
 It is 6 million light years across.
 Compare that to the Milky Way which is a mere 100 thousand light years across.
 IC1101 is a staggering 60 times larger than our own.

-5. Radio Lobes
+6. Radio Lobes

 These emissions are in the form of radio energy jets which can be seen with a radio telescope.
-The largest is located in the galaxy is 3C236 which is located in the constellation Leo minor.
+The largest is located in the galaxy is 3C236 which is located in the constellation Leo Minor.
 Its jets span 40 million light years across.
 The jets from end to end are by far larger than any galaxy.

-4. Lyman Alpha Blobs
+5. Lyman Alpha Blobs

 These blobs are a very short lived phase of the birth of galaxy clusters.
-They are an amorphous object filled with gas that are not fully coalesced or bound and set gravitationally yet.
-They resemble amoebas or jellyfish in shape.
-The largest one that we know of is 200 million light years wide located in the constellation Aquarius.
+They are amorphous objects filled with gas that haven’t fully coalesced and are not bound or set gravitationally yet.
+As these blobs age, they will condense and eventually form giant collections of galaxies.

-2. Shapley Super Cluster
+4. Shapley Super Cluster

 The Shapley supercluster is a collection of galaxies some 400+ million light years long.
-This puts our Milky Way galaxy around 4,000 times smaller.
-It would take our fastest spacecraft trillions of years to cross it.
+Our own Milky Way galaxy is roughly 4,000 times smaller.
+The supercluster is so big, that our fastest spacecraft would spend trillions of years trying to cross it.